What is IPCrypt?

 IPCrypt operates by converting IP addresses to a 16-byte representation and then applying cryptographic operations:

-1. IP Address Conversion: Both IPv4 and IPv6 addresses are converted to a standard 16-byte format
+1. IP Address Conversion: Both IPv4 and IPv6 addresses are converted to a standard 16-byte format (except for ipcrypt-pfx which maintains native sizes)

 Encryption Modes Explained